English Democrats: Party policies

-It presents itself as an English equivalent to the Scottish National Party, although the Scottish National Party is generally considered to be a centre-left party whereas the English Democrats are on the right of the political spectrum.
-The English Democrats have welcomed defectors from the far-right British National Party into leadership roles and former members of the party have criticised informal links with other far-right organisations, although party leader Robin Tilbrook has stated that party members are expected to pledge their opposition to racism.
+It presents itself as an English equivalent to the Scottish National Party (SNP), although the SNP is generally considered to be a centre-left party whereas the English Democrats are on the right of the political spectrum.
+The English Democrats have accepted defectors from the far-right British National Party (BNP) into leadership roles and some former members of the party have criticised informal links with other far-right organisations, although party leader Robin Tilbrook has stated that party members are expected to pledge their opposition to racism.

-An English Parliament, but no longer Independence
+An English Parliament, but no longer independence

 The English Democrat leader frequently changes the party's constitutional offering.
-Since 2016 they propose creating a unified, devolved English Parliament, within a federal UK, not an independent sovereign state.
-An English Executive and First Minister with the same powers as Scottish ones, and a reformed Second Chamber at Westminster.
-It proposes fiscal devolution so that the English, Scottish, Welsh and N. Irish parliaments become responsible for financing their own expenditure.
+Since 2016, they propose creating a unified, devolved English parliament, within a federal UK, not an independent sovereign state.
+An English executive and first minister with the same powers as Scottish ones, and a reformed second chamber at Westminster.
+It proposes fiscal devolution so that the English, Scottish, Welsh and Northern Irish parliaments become responsible for financing their own expenditure.

 In 2006, the party rejected suggestions that non-English MPs in the House of Commons should be barred from voting on England-specific matters, on the basis that this would lead to there being, in effect, two parliaments in the same building and that this would be problematic.

-From March 2014 to the 2015 general election, the party chairman Robin Tilbrook had suggested England should become an independent country.
+From March 2014 to the 2015 general election, the party chairman, Robin Tilbrook, had suggested England should become an independent country.
 Temporarily rekindling its roots, his 2015 general election campaign launch was moved on from Traitors Gate (Tower of London), to the nearby Hung, Drawn and Quartered pub.
 Tilbrook accused various political parties of being traitors to the English (Labour, the Scottish National Party, Plaid Cymru and Sinn Féin), and the United Kingdom Independence Party "have no interest in England whatsoever".
 He said the party was "consolidating our position as the English nationalist party".

-European Union
+Immigration

-The party has favoured withdrawal from the European Union and was committed to campaign on the "withdrawal" side of any referendum.
-Since the 2016 Brexit Referendum, the party has been strongly in favour of following through with its result and leaving the EU.
+In the party's 2019 general election manifesto, alongside campaigning for an independent England with an English parliament and English prime minister, the party also stated that immigration would come under the control of an English parliament.
+The party called for a points-style system based upon the Canadian and Australian models, and called for a withdrawal from the 1951 Refugee Convention.